streetartist/Illumine/Readme.md

 # Illumine
 ## Use Illumine to build any website.

-# 文档
+# Documentation
 https://github.com/streetartist/Illumine/wiki

-# 我们的想法
+# our thoughts
-Python中一直没有像Wordpress这样的网站框架，所以我DIY了一个
+There has never been a website framework like Wordpress in Python, so I DIY one

-目标是让用户在不修改内核代码的情况下，通过编写插件、电池、主题，来编写网站
+The goal is to allow users to write websites by writing plug-ins, batteries, and themes without modifying the kernel code.

-创意：电池是事先编写好的网页框架（框架中的框架），加快编写速度
+Creativity: The battery is a pre-written web page frame (frame in the frame) to speed up the writing speed

-欢迎大家为Illumine编写插件电池主题！
+Welcome everyone to write plug-in battery themes for Illumine!

-# 项目结构
+# Project structure

-/illumine Illumine核心库
+/illumine Illumine core library

-/plugin 插件
+/plugin plugin

-/admin 管理
+/admin Management

-/battery 电池
+/battery battery

-/engine 网页框架驱动（Flask、FastApi）
+/engine web framework driver (Flask, FastApi)

-/site 站点核心代码
+/site site core code

-/theme 主题
+/theme theme

-conf.ini 配置文件
+conf.ini configuration file

-index.py 主程序
+index.py main program

-flush.py 缓存刷新
+flush.py cache flush

-# 版本
+# Version
-- v 0.4.0
+-v 0.4.0